Quasimodo: In the novel

 The deformed Quasimodo is described as "hideous" and a "creation of the devil".
-He was born with a severe hunchback, a bushy eyebrow covering his left eye while the right eye "disappeared entirely" behind a giant wart.
-He was born to a tribe of Romani people (in the novel called égyptienne or 'gypsies'), but due to his monstrous appearance he was switched during infancy with an able-bodied baby girl, Agnes.
+He was born with a severe hunchback, a bushy eyebrow covering his left eye while the right eye "disappeared entirely" behind a giant wart, and broken teeth, one of which protruded over his mouth.
+He was born to a tribe of Romani people, but due to his monstrous appearance he was switched during infancy with an able-bodied baby girl, Agnes.
+One character in the novel refers to him as animalistic and un-Christian, suggesting he may be the "offspring of a Jew and a sow", and thus deserving of death.
 After being discovered, Quasimodo is exorcised by Agnes's mother (who believed that the Romani people ate her child) and taken to Paris.
 He is found abandoned in Notre Dame (on the foundlings' bed, where orphans and unwanted children are left to public charity) on Quasimodo Sunday, the First Sunday after Easter, by Claude Frollo, the Archdeacon of Notre Dame, who adopts the baby, names him after the day the baby was found, and brings him up to be the bell-ringer of the cathedral.
 Due to the loud ringing of the bells, Quasimodo also becomes deaf causing Frollo to teach him sign language.
 Although he is hated for his deformity, it is revealed that he is kind at heart.
 Though Quasimodo commits acts of violence in the novel, these are only undertaken when he is instructed by others.

 Looked upon by the general populace of Paris as a monster, he believes that Frollo is the only one who cares for him, and frequently accompanies him when the Archdeacon walks out of Notre Dame.
 Frollo lusts after a beautiful Romani girl named Esmeralda, and enlists Quasimodo in trying to kidnap her.
-(She is later revealed to be Agnes, the baby Quasimodo was switched with.)
+(She is later revealed to be Agnes, the baby with which Quasimodo was switched.)
 Captain Phoebus de Châteaupers arrives to stop the kidnapping and captures Quasimodo, unaware that Quasimodo was merely following Frollo's orders.
 The deaf judge Florian Barbedienne sentences him to an hour of flogging and another hour of humiliation on the pillory.
-Phoebus ties Quasimodo up and has Pierre Torterue whip him in front of a jeering crowd.
+Phoebus ties up Quasimodo and has Pierre Torterue whip him in front of a jeering crowd.
 When Quasimodo calls to him for help, Frollo allows Quasimodo to be tortured as punishment for failing him.
 When Quasimodo calls for water, a child throws a wet rag at him.
 Seeing his thirst, Esmeralda approaches the public stocks and offers him a drink of water.
 It saves him and she captures his heart.